Blog 20 minutes read

 arrow

-Schools are often more interested in your passion for education, enthusiasm for working with children, and willingness to learn on the job.
-With the right mindset and some strategic moves—like volunteering, seeking out entry-level roles, and even taking short online courses—you can kickstart your career and make a real difference in students’ lives!
+Schools are often more interested in your passion for education, enthusiasm for working with children, and willingness to learn on the job than your past experience.
+With the right mindset and some strategic steps—like volunteering, seeking out entry-level roles, and taking short teaching assistant courses online—you can kickstart your career and make a real difference in students’ lives. 🚀

 A Teaching Assistant (TA) is essential in supporting both teachers and students within the educational environment.
 Their role is to enhance the learning experience, ensuring that all students receive the support they need to succeed.